Last Updated on February 19, 2021 by Julia Wilson

 Once a kitten weans, the small intestine stops producing the enzyme lactase which is necessary for the break-down of lactose, the sugars in milk.

 When a cat is who is no longer producing the enzyme lactase is given milk, instead of it being broken down into glucose and galactose and absorbed into the bloodstream, it passes through the small intestine into the colon where bacteria ferment it, producing acids and gas.
-It is this fermentation process which leads to the typical symptoms of lactose intolerance which include:
+It is this fermentation process that leads to the typical symptoms of lactose intolerance which include:

 Ice cream contains empty calories, which can be counter-productive if the cat is already overweight.